briancxx/CS3380-Final-Project/README.md

 Create:

 - **Create new students:** teachers can add new students
-- **Create new grades:** teachers can add new grades for individual students
+- **Create new grades:** teachers can add new grades for existing students

 Read:

 - **Read existing grades:** grades are displayed from database in a table on screen
 - **Read existing teachers:** teacher data is read when logging in as teacher
-- **Read existing students:** student data is read when logging in as student, list of students displayed on teacher gradebook page
+- **Read existing students:** student data is read when logging in as student; list of students displayed on teacher gradebook page

 Update:

-- **Update existing grades:** teachers can add edit existing grades
+- **Update existing grades:** teachers can edit existing grades

 Delete: